Evidence Tools

 - Home Visiting Program/Healthy Families America: Establish a family home visiting program beginning in the prenatal period.

-- Multicomponent: Access to Providers through Hotline + Continuing Education of Hospital Providers + State Policies/Guidelines: Support development of a 3-pronged approach by developing a 24-hour hotline, support establishment of intra-hospital transport system, and develop an educational CME module.
+- Multicomponent: Access to Providers through Hotline + Continuing Education of Hospital Providers + State Policies/Guidelines: Support a 3-pronged approach in caring for at-risk patients by developing a 24-hour hotline for providers, supporting the establishment of intra-hospital transport system, and developing a Continuing Medical Education (CME) module on transportation guidelines.

 Providers:

-- Multicomponent: Continuing Education of Hospital Providers + State Policies/Guidelines: Support establishment of intra-hospital transportation system and develop educational CME module.
+- Multicomponent: Continuing Education of Hospital Providers + State Policies/Guidelines: Support establishment of an intra-hospital transportation system and develop a Continuing Medical Education (CME) module on transportation guidelines.

 Systems/State/National: